 We trudged on into the wee hours.
 Things got blurry.
 There was an Applebee’s stop (haven’t been there in probably 15 years), there were dark backroads lined with bobbing headlamps.
 There were fits of sleep, for some of us.
 My second leg (below) came to call at around 3:30 in the morning and dropped me right in the heart of San Marcos.
 I set out on a groggy, leisurely 3.7 miles, surprised at the zoned-out calm of running through a suburban midnight.

 Then I woke up in the back of a van somewhere in Pacific Beach.
 (For some reason I love that sentence.)
 We were done our night legs and it was breakfast time at The Broken Yolk, a local chain made famous on the show Man v.
 Food.
-Afterwards, scarred by diner “coffee,” I dragged my van mates to Bird Rock Coffee Roasters where a steamy Brazilian made things right with the world.
+Afterward, scarred by diner “coffee,” I dragged my van mates to Bird Rock Coffee Roasters where a steamy Brazilian made things right with the world.

 But things had clearly gone far too well for far too long.
 Somewhere on the way to the next exchange, our van politely decided to throw in the proverbial towel on the side of the 52 freeway, surrendering power steering and brakes to its cargo of salty—but well-hydrated—babes.